 When your website experiences “lost rankings”, it is often the devastating effect of not following Google’s algorithms and search protocols.
 Whether it is due to an individual either accidentally, or purposely, trying to raise their Google rankings, the search engine giant knows when something is not right during searches.
 Its algorithm constantly monitors websites and sees how and why they rank.
 When the protocol is broken, they penalise you by dropping you down the rankings.
 All that hard work has gone in less than a click of a button.

 Problem is, you might not know why this has happened.
 It is a confusing period and it can severely affect your business’ sales, profits and ROI.
-As professionals in the Search Engine Optimisation, Search Marketing Group can look at your website and get it back to the top where it belongs by altering your website’s off-site and on-site protocols and content.
+As professional SEO in Melbourne, Search Marketing Group can look at your website and get it back to the top where it belongs by altering your website’s off-site and on-site protocols and content.
 Our strategy will focus on not only returning your high rankings, but guaranteeing that they stay high through honest and efficient SEO tactics.

 Find the Panda.
 Keep your Rankings And Traffic.